ClamChauder/cse15l-lab-reports/LabReport1.md

 /c/Users/bchau
 ```
 Below, the initial absolute path is the home directory, and after using `cd lecture1` it changes to `/c/Users/bchau/lecture1`.
 From there, trying to `cd` to the file `Hello.java` yields the output `bash: cd: Hello.java: Not a directory`.
-This is not an error, because `cd` stands for
+This is an error because `cd` stands for
-"change directory," and a file is not a directory.
+"change directory," and `Hello.java` is a file is not a directory, therefore it is not a valid argument.
 ```
 bchau@MSI MINGW64 ~ (main)
 $ pwd